Yale College: History

 The Collegiate School was founded in 1701 by a charter drawn by ten Congregationalist ministers led by James Pierpont and approved by the General Court of the Colony of Connecticut.
-Originally situated in Abraham Pierson's home in Killingworth, Connecticut, the college moved to Old Saybrook, Connecticut in 1703, when Nathaniel Lynde, the first treasurer of Yale, donated land and a building.
-The college moved again to New Haven in 1718, and was renamed for Elihu Yale, an early benefactor, merchant, and philanthropist.
-Founded as a school to train ministers, original curriculum included only coursework in theology and sacred languages.
+Originally situated in Abraham Pierson's home in Killingworth, Connecticut, the college moved to Old Saybrook, Connecticut in 1707 after Pierson's death, when the first treasurer of Yale, Nathaniel Lynde, donated land and a building.
+The college moved again to New Haven in 1716, and was renamed for Elihu Yale, an early benefactor, merchant, and philanthropist.
+Many of the early students were training to become ministers, and the original curriculum included only coursework in theology and sacred languages.
 Although early faculty, including Jonathan Edwards and Elisha Williams, maintained strict Congregational orthodoxy, by the time of the American Revolution subsequent rectors, especially Ezra Stiles, relaxed the curriculum to include humanities and limited natural science education.

 Scientific courses introduced by chemist Benjamin Silliman in 1801, made the college an early hub of scientific education, a curriculum which was grafted into Yale's Sheffield Scientific School in 1847.
 As in many of Yale's sister institutions, debates about the expansiveness of the undergraduate curriculum were waged throughout the early 19th century, with statements like the Yale Report of 1828 re-asserting Yale's conservative theological heritage and faculty.
 Later in the century, William Graham Sumner, the first professor of sociology in the United States, introduced studies in the social sciences.
 These expanding fields of study were integrated with graduate schools of the university and amalgamated into a course of liberal arts education, which presaged the advent of divisional majors in the twentieth century.

 The relaxation of curriculum came with expansion of the extracurriculum.
 Student literary societies emerged as early as 1750, singing groups and student publications in the early 1800s, fraternities and secret societies in the mid-nineteenth century, and intercollegiate athletics by the century's end.
 Participation and leadership in these groups was an important social signifier and a route to induction into prestigious senior societies.
 Thus extracurricular participation became central to student life and social advancement, an ethos that became a template for collegiate life across the United States.